mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/mindsdb-superset-snowflake.md

 Let’s discuss the statement above.
 We create a predictor table using the `CREATE PREDICTOR` statement and specifying the database from which the training data comes.
 The code in `yellow` selects the filtered training data.
 After that, we use the `PREDICT` keyword to define the column whose data we want to forecast.
 Next, there are standard SQL clauses, such as `ORDER BY, GROUP BY, WINDOW, and HORIZON`.
 We use the `ORDER BY` clause and the DATE column as its argument.
 By doing so, we emphasize that we deal with a time-series problem.
 We order the rows by date.
 The `GROUP BY` clause divides the data into partitions.
 Here, each of them relates to a particular bus route.
 We take into account just the last ten rows for every given prediction.
 Hence, we use `WINDOW` 10.
 To prepare the forecast of the number of bus rides for the next week, we define `HORIZON` 7.
 Now, you can execute the CREATE PREDICTOR statement and wait until your predictive model is complete.
-The MINDSDB.PREDICTORS table stores its name as rides_forecaster_demo and its status as training.
+The `mindsdb.models` table stores its name as rides_forecaster_demo and its status as training.
 Once your predictive model is ready, the status changes to complete.

 ## Step 3: Getting the Forecasts